BLUF (communication): Use in the military

 The various support units of the military also use the BLUF to convey their study and findings, as shown in the following abstract from a medical journal:"Bottom Line Up Front: In this perspective essay, ENS Ofir Nevo and Dr Laura Lambert briefly discuss the concept of an outward mindset and how they have applied it in the context of medical education.
 ENS Nevo shares his story of deciding to attend medical school at the Uniformed Services University, as part of his desire and commitment to serve others.
 Early on, the requirements of medical school created intense demands that began to disconnect him from the commitment and connection that first drew him to a medical career.
 ENS Nevo describes how an awareness of the choice of mindset helped him address these challenges and stay better connected to his purpose and calling.
-A case analysis by Dr Lambert further explores how the awareness and practice of an outward mindset may help students, residents, and attendings see how they can improve their own well-being and connection to the people that brought them to medicine in the first place.
+A case analysis by Lambert further explores how the awareness and practice of an outward mindset may help students, residents, and attendings see how they can improve their own well-being and connection to the people that brought them to medicine in the first place.
 Their experiences demonstrate how outward mindset principles can be a valuable tool for empowering students and physicians with a perspective that invites new solutions for the challenges of life and work."